 This is a new course, which has been developed to appeal to students who would like to design, make and evaluate functional real life products for a modern/technical world.
-Career prospects are wide-ranging from Fashion designers to costume designers, Retail range planning /forecasting, Fashion/Textiles journalists/photographers to pattern cutters, Retail buying and visual merchandising to Social media bloggers and online publications.
+Career prospects are wide-ranging from Fashion designers to costume designers, Retail range planning/forecasting, Fashion/Textiles journalists/photographers to pattern cutters, Retail buying and visual merchandising to Social media bloggers and online publications to those interested in setting up their own business.